ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 Enter the number of VMs (virtual machines) to license (minimum 1).

 You can order a maximum of 3,000 licenses.
 If you need to have multiple licenses under a single license key, you must first purchase them.
-Then, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) to request that the license keys are consolidated into a single key.
+Then, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) to request that the license keys are consolidated into a single key.

 ## Related links
 {: #veeam_ordering-related}